 Use ribbon charts in Power BI

-You can use ribbon charts in Power BI to visualize data, and quickly determine which category of data has the highest rank (largest value).
+You can use ribbon charts to visualize data, and quickly discover which data category has the highest rank (largest value).
 Ribbon charts are effective at showing rank change, with the highest range (value) always displayed on top for each time period.
-Ribbon charts are available in Power BI Desktop starting with the September 2017 release and in subsequent updates to the Power BI service.

 Create a ribbon chart